tyzbit/fly-stream/README.md

 intentionally only uses `http`.
 If you're moderately technical (and with the help of fly.io docs), you could set up SSL fairly easily.

+# (Optional) DNS

+If you own a domain or have an account at a Dynamic DNS provider, you can set up a human-readable domain name so you don't have to type in the IP address every time.
+While this is out of the scope of this guide, you'll want to create an A record with the value for the record being the IP address from fly.io. https://noip.com is one dynamic DNS provider - they let you choose the suffix among domains they own such as `ddns.net` and `hopto.org`.

 # Removing all resources

 `flyctl apps destroy vr-stream`